aleron75/mageres/README.md

 * [MageTalk](https://magetalk.com/) - A Magento Podcast
 * [Merchant to Merchant](https://podcast.somethingdigital.com/) - Stories about digital commerce: for merchants, by merchants.
 * [The JetRails Podcast](https://jetrails.com/podcast/) - The JetRails Podcast for the Ecommerce Community
+* [The Registry](https://podcast.theregistry.io/) - Two Dutch Magento developers Jisse Reitsma and Peter Jaap Blaakmeer rambling on about their daily grind!

 ## Newsletters & Digests